OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md

 position: 120
 ---

-Some resources can be created in Octopus from the same scripts that you use to create them in your cloud provider such as Azure, AWS or Google Cloud.
-By adding some additional commands, accounts and deployment targets can also be created within Octopus.
+You can use the Octopus API or the Octopus commands below to create Octopus accounts, targets, and workers dynamically.
+You can make these requests in the same scripts that create your cloud infrastructure or in following steps.

 :::success
 Only a subset of account types and deployment targets support being created dynamically.
-Ones which are supported are listed below.
+The ones which are supported are listed below.
 :::

 ## Enable dynamic infrastructure